cdoublev/css/doc/parse/parser.md

 A **derivation** is the path followed to traverse the input and production rules.

-**Note:** in functional programming, `traverse` can be described as a more powerfull version of `reduce`, and parsing does indeed reduce a string into an object (the parse tree), but both functions are not powerfull enough to parse CSS.
+**Note:** in functional programming, `traverse` can be described as a more powerfull version of `reduce`, and parsing does indeed reduce a string into a parse tree, but both are not powerfull enough to parse CSS.

 A **derivation tree** (aka. concrete tree or parse tree) is a hierarchical representation of this traversal.
 A branch node represents a non-terminal, a combination, a repetition, as a container for zero or more component values.
 A leaf node represents a terminal as a single component value.